mathias-ammon/tessif-phd/docs/source/getting_started/energy_supply_systems.rst

    The visualized energy system, taken from the :ref:`Hamburg Energy System Example <AutoCompare_HH>`

 On the most (sensible) level of detail, singular participants are represented by an individual node, like a power plant, a solar panel, a battery electric vehicle, etc. On the other end of scale it is also possible aggregating multiple individual participants into a single component, like for example the aggrgation of all german hard coal fired power plants into a single component (node).
-Which is a common technique in energy supply system simulations.
+Which is a common technique in energy supply system modelling.

 Although possible, it does not really make sense, to model complex electromechanical systems, like i.e. a micro-chp.
 Because the currently :ref:`SupportedModels` (which are actually conducting the optimization) are not made for this.